mnentwig/busbridge3/README.md

 After cloning from git, first build the RTL project in Vivado for the correct FPGA (default is Artix 7 35 cpg236).
 Then build and run busmasterSw/busmasterSw.sln.
 It will upload the bitstream from the RTL folder.

-If successful, the PROG_DONE LED will change about once per second (slightly slower), as long as the software is running (controlled by software via bit 0 of the example design's register 0x12345678)
+If successful, the PROG_DONE LED will blink at ~0.5 Hz, controlled by software (via bit 0 of the example design's register 0x12345678)

 ### Slowing down JTAG
 Uncomment this line (note, the effective division ratio of the FTDI hardware is clkDiv+1)